thekartikeyamishra/aichef-app/README.md

 src/index.css: Features a robust theming system using CSS variables, ensuring easy color customization and maintainability for both light and dark modes.

-🤝 Contributing
-This project is currently maintained by [Your Name/Team Name].
-If you'd like to contribute, please fork the repository and submit a pull request with your suggested changes.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 (Optional: You may need to create a LICENSE file in your root directory if you don't have one.)

-📞 Contact
-For questions, suggestions, or collaboration opportunities, feel free to reach out:

-Email: your.email@example.com

-GitHub: @yourusername
+GitHub: @thekartikeyamishra

-Made with 🍎 and ❤️ by [Your Name/Team Name]
+Made with 🍎 and ❤️ by thekartikeyamishra